EmmaTran56/SQL-Sales-data-analysis/README.md

 ![Question 7 result](screenshots/q7.png)

+## Insights and recommendations

+> Note: The specific numbers and rankings will depend on your actual dataset.
+Below is a suggested structure and common patterns you might observe when running this project.

+### Key insights (typical patterns)
+- **Furniture sales seasonality**: Furniture sales clearly peak in Q4 and are weakest in Q1, so year‑end quarters require more inventory and marketing focus.
+- **Discount effectiveness**:
+  - Low to medium discounts increase order volume while still preserving profit.
+  - Very high discounts often flip profit to negative in some categories despite a large number of orders, so deep discounting needs to be tightly controlled.
+- **High-value segments and categories**:
+  - Across segments, a small set of categories consistently ranks in the top positions for both sales and profit.
+  - Focusing on the top 1–2 categories per segment usually captures the majority of profit contribution while keeping the product portfolio manageable.
+- **Employee specialization**:
+  - Some employees generate most of their profit from a few key categories, while other categories contribute only a small share.
+  - Their profit mix indicates where individual salespeople are strongest and where targeted training or reassignment could improve overall performance.
+- **Regional trends**:
+  - Profitability is concentrated in a subset of states that show consistently positive profit over the last six quarters, while a few states have repeated negative or missing values.
+  - Trend analysis across the last six quarters highlights which regions are improving and which may be destroying value and require corrective actions.

+### Recommended actions
+- **Optimize discount strategy**:
+  - Restrict very high discounts in categories where they are consistently unprofitable.
+  - Encourage low/medium discounts in categories where they demonstrably increase volume without destroying margin, and monitor the profit impact by category over time.
+- **Focus on winning segment–category combinations**:
+  - Prioritize marketing and sales efforts on the top‑ranked categories for each high‑value segment, especially where both sales and profit ranks are high.
+  - Develop bundles, cross‑sell offers and targeted campaigns around these segment–category pairs to deepen penetration without broad discounting.
+- **Support and replicate top-performing employees**:
+  - Use the profitability ratio and profit‑mix reports to identify employees with strong performance in key categories, then document and share their playbooks.
+  - For employees skewed toward low‑margin categories, gradually rebalance their portfolio toward higher‑margin products and provide coaching on discount discipline.
+- **Allocate resources by region**:
+  - Invest more in regions/states that show consistently positive and growing profit, prioritizing inventory, marketing budget and stronger sales coverage there.
+  - For underperforming regions with repeated negative quarters, review pricing, discount levels, logistics costs and local competition before deciding whether to fix, refocus or exit.

 ## Notes
 - The queries are written for SQL Server, but can be adapted to other SQL engines.